In Exercises 5–8, assume that the Poisson distribution appl... | Channels for Pearson+

 1

-Step 1: Understand the Poisson distribution.
-The Poisson distribution is used to model the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence (mean).
-The formula for the Poisson probability is P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of occurrences, k is the number of occurrences, and e is the mathematical constant approximately equal to 2.718.
+Step 1: Recall the formula for the Poisson probability distribution: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of occurrences, k is the number of occurrences we are interested in, and e is the base of the natural logarithm (approximately 2.718).

-Step 2: Identify the given values.
-From the problem, the mean number of hurricanes per year (λ) is 5.5, and we are tasked with finding the probability of exactly 7 hurricanes (k = 7).
+Step 2: Identify the given values from the problem.
+Here, λ = 5.5 (the mean number of hurricanes per year) and k = 0 (since we are finding the probability of no hurricanes in a year).

 Verified video answer for a similar problem: